webpro/dyson/README.md

     dyson demo
     # Check http://localhost:3000/features

+There may be errors coming from gyp/mmmagic (in dyson-image) during installation on Windows.
+These can be ignored, since a fallback dependency is in place.

 ## Introduction

 Dyson allows you to define endpoints at a `path` and return JSON based on a `template` object.